Conference Agenda

 Hannah Gascho Rempel

-Oregon State University, United States of America
+Oregon State University, Corvallis, USA

-When the faculty are our students: Exploring the integration of information literacy after an intensive faculty development workshop
+When the Faculty are our Students: Exploring the Integration of Information Literacy after an Intensive Faculty Development Workshop

 Katie Blocksidge, Amanda L. Folk, Jane Hammons, Hanna Primeau